XertDev/xert.info/content/posts/2025/12/nixos-retro-games-splash-screen/index.md

 ### Looping frames

-Finally, I prepare a bunch of frames that will loop until the boot process is complete.
+Finally, I generate a set of frames that will loop until the system finishes booting.
 ```python
     # --------------------
     # PHASE 4: CURSOR LOOP (15 frames)